Just Eat Logo

 Just Eat Logo History

 Just Eat’s name and logo invite you to share a delicious breakfast, lunch, or dinner without leaving home.
-Because the platform for online food delivery brings orders to millions of customers worldwide, she helps make culinary discoveries because she cooperates with tens of thousands of restaurants and is not limited to any one type of cuisine.
-The creators of the Just Eat brand have carefully worked on every little thing.
+Because the online food delivery platform brings orders to millions of customers worldwide, she helps culinary discoveries reach millions by partnering with tens of thousands of restaurants and is not limited to any one cuisine.
+The creators of the Just Eat brand have carefully crafted every little detail.
 Central to his old visual identity was the color red.
-It united all the logos that were used until 2020.
-It symbolizes passion and love for food and expresses dynamics because the main thing in online delivery is high speed.
+It unified all the logos used until 2020.
+It symbolizes passion and love for food and expresses dynamism, as speed is the main priority in online delivery.

 What is Just Eat?

-It is a UK-based home delivery company operating in thirteen countries around the world.
+It is a UK-based home-delivery company operating in 13 countries worldwide.
 She was founded in 2001 when she first appeared in Kolding (Denmark).
-Now the head office is located in London (England).
+The head office is now located in London (England).

 2001 – 2009